Bulgaria Summer Holidays

 Nessebar Old Town

 Regular buses run from Nessebar to Sunny Beach and in the town itself, there is a fun road train to get you to the main sights.
 Another quirky excursion is to book the red double-decker bus from your hotel to take you on a tour and down to the harbour where you can pick up a catamaran and head out past the gorgeous statue of St Nicolas out onto the Black Sea.
-If you are lucky as I was, you may spot wild dolphins as the sun was setting.
+If you are lucky as I was, you may spot wild dolphins as the sun is setting.
 This is by far the best way to see dolphins in Bulgaria and not via the Dolphinarium in Varna which has a long history of animal welfare problems – avoid it!

 There is something quite magical about Nessebar and it’s a place I would go back to in a heartbeat.
 During the day it’s busy with tourists and visitors but that makes you appreciate the peace and tranquillity at the start of the day with a strong coffee and a pastry and at the end of the day with that refreshing sundowner!